ncbateman/weather/Readme.md

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:
-* You have a machine with Ubuntu 20.04.
+* You have a machine with Ubuntu 20.04 or Windows.
 * You have basic knowledge of Docker and Flask.

 ## Installation